Mark Jamieson (politician)

-Mark Jamieson is an Australian politician and former business executive currently serving as the Mayor of the Sunshine Coast Region, the ninth most-populous local government area in Australia, and fifth most-populous in Queensland.
+Mark Jamieson is an Australian politician and former business executive who served as the mayor of the Sunshine Coast Region, the ninth most-populous local government area in Australia, and fifth most-populous in Queensland.
 He has also served as President of the Local Government Association of Queensland, director of the South-East Queensland Council of Mayors and as a director of the Australian Local Government Association since 2016.

 Jamieson was first elected in April 2012 with 31.93% of the primary vote, placing first in a field of 8 candidates.
 He retained office in 2016 with 61.90% of the vote, and was elected for the third time at the local government elections held in 2020, winning 49.48%.

+Jamieson announced in November 2023 that he would not be recontesting the position at the 2024 Queensland local elections.
+He was succeeded by television presenter Rosanna Natoli.

 Prior to his election to the mayoralty, Jamieson served in various senior executive positions, including as CEO of Australia-New Zealand publishing company APN News & Media.
 Jamieson is a graduate of the Australian Institute of Company Directors.